emberhawk/cirriculum-vitae/README.md

 # cirriculum-vitae
-This repository is used my personal websiteusing github pages to show potential employers my website
+This repository is used as my personal website using github pages to show potential employers some of my work